 - Epidermal growth factor plays a key role in tissue repair mechanisms.

-A study published in Pain practice : the official journal of World Institute of Pain (3) compared the effectiveness of these two injection treatments.
+A study published in Pain practice : the official journal of World Institute of Pain (3) compared the effectiveness of these two sacroiliac joint injections as a sacroiliac joint dysfunction treatment .
 These are the paper’s main points:

 - “Despite widespread use of steroids to treat sacroiliac joint (SIJ) pain, their duration of pain reduction is short.
 Platelet-rich plasma (PRP) can potentially enhance tissue healing and may have a longer-lasting effect on pain.